eldang/datamungers/README.md

 These are generally highly specialised and poorly tested.
 They're more likely to be useful to grab parts out of than in their entirety.
 See the [fragments](./fragments) subdirectory for sources.

 * [parse_excel.py](./fragments/parse_excel.py) - finds all `.xls` files in a directory and its subdirectories, parse them all according to some assumptions about structure, and spit out a huge combined CSV and a smaller one that does some processing on the contents. *The specific assumptions were for a particular dataset, but I expect to recycle a lot of the parts of this, and work it into a more modular, tinkerable form over time*

-### Work in progress

-Coming soon:

-* Hour averager: takes a temporal dataset and produces the average across all days for each time of day.
-* Day averager: takes a temporal dataset and produces the average values for each day.

-Also coming soon: a better explanation of what the above two do.